The Role of Mediation in Family Law Disputes

 The structure of mediation in family law often follows several essential steps:

-5. Negotiation: The mediator facilitates proposals and counterproposals, helping parties reach an agreement.
+Negotiation: The mediator facilitates proposals and counterproposals to help parties reach an agreement.

 This structure helps guide participants from initial conversation to legally recognized agreements, creating a smoother experience than the unpredictability of litigation.

-When children are involved, mediation offers distinct benefits that extend beyond the resolution of legal matters.
-Co-parenting requires ongoing communication and cooperation, which can be difficult if disputes are handled solely in a courtroom.
+When children are involved, mediation offers distinct benefits that extend beyond resolving legal matters.
+Co-parenting requires ongoing communication and cooperation, which can be difficult when disputes are handled solely in court.
 Mediation allows parents to:

 Parents can develop habits that lead to healthier co-parenting long after legal matters are resolved by starting with a cooperative process.